Biodiversity

 Pollination

-In 2022, Lexmark constructed a nearly eight-acre solar array.
-The entire area of the array was planted with a native pollinator seeding mix.
+Lexmark operates a nearly eight-acre solar array.
+Portions of the array were planted with a native pollinator seeding mix.
 These plants will provide habitat and food sources for monarch butterflies, bees and other small mammals.
 Five beehives were placed around the array.